LauritsSkov/Introgression-detection/README.md

-    -admixpop           Annotate using vcffile with admixing population (default is none) -extrainfo          Add variant position for each SNP (default is off) -viterbi            decode using the viterbi algorithm (default is posterior decoding)
+    -admixpop           Annotate using vcffile with admixing population (default is none) -extrainfo          Add variant position for each SNP (default is off) -viterbi            decode using the viterbi algorithm (default is posterior decoding) -hybrid             decode using the hybrid algorithm.
+Set value between 0 and 1 where 0=posterior and 1=viterbi -posterior_probs    File location for posterior probabilities

 > inhomogeneous
     -obs                [required] file with observation data